Star Ranking of Treebanks

 - Never compare scores of treebanks from different languages.

-- The evaluating criteria try to assess a mix of quantity, quality, and diversity.
+- The scoring criteria heuristically assess a mix of quantity, quality, and diversity.
 Training parsers was considered as a use case, but not the only use case.

 - Different use cases may have different priorities.
-If you know what is important for you, you should study the README of the treebanks in the first place.
+If you know what is important for you, you should examine the README of each treebank rather than rely on the scores.

 - Each treebank is evaluated separately.
-Sometimes you might be able to combine a treebank with others (if you trust that their annotation is sufficiently similar, which is unfortunately not always granted), but the ranking makes no attempt at evaluating that.
+Sometimes you might be able to combine a treebank with others (if you trust that their annotation is sufficiently similar, which is unfortunately not always granted), but the ranking makes no attempt at aggregating multiple treebanks.
 Evaluating one treebank is difficult enough.

 For related discussion, see issue #691.